Dan Clark's New Flagship Headphone Will "Expand" Your Soundstage

 "Sweet Child O' Mine"

 The Family Tree: The Roots

-The Expanse uses Dan Clark's fourth-generation planar magnetic driver.
-This one is 20 percent larger than the driver in the ETHER 2, Dan Clark's previous flagship open-back.
-The driver uses DCA's patented V-planar technology to reduce THD and improve low-frequency extension.
+The Expanse uses Dan Clark's 4th-generation planar magnetic driver.
+It’s 20 percent larger than the driver in the ETHER 2, Dan Clark's previous flagship open-back.
+This transducer uses DCA's patented V-planar technology to reduce THD and improve low-frequency extension.
 Also, diaphragm tension is set on an all-new system for a more uniform and consistent tension, lower distortion, and better driver matching.
 FEA and CFD optimized motor structures increase driver force uniformity and smooth acoustic paths to reduce distortion.